garethdavisUK/SCSICDTVDevice/README.md

 Also see the notes about SCSI timeouts below.

 ## Supported hardware
-The driver attempts to open scsi.device unit 6 and then 2nd.scsi.device unit 6.
-While this has been coded against the SCSI module that fits in the expansion slot on the CDTV, any other device that provides a SCSI direct interface compatible with the CDTV/A590/A2091 device should work.
+The driver defaults to using the drive at scsi.device unit 6, this may be a CD or DVD drive as long as it responds to inquiry as an optical drive.
+While this has been coded against the SCSI module that fits in the expansion slot on the CDTV, any other device that provides a SCSI interface compatible with the CDTV/A590/A2091 device should work.
+A bookmark can be set with an alternate device name and unit number if required and you don't fancy modifying the source code, see the examples in the scsiconfig folder.
+In theory an IDE interface that talks ATAPI via the SCSI direct interface should work, but that's currently untested.

-I've used Pioneer SCSI 2 CD-ROM drives for testing, but any other vendor should work as long as they follow the SCSI 2 command set.
-My reason for choosing the Pioneer is that it's a slot loader, and so should be possible to mount in place of the factory CD drive without needing to modify the front panel should I ever reach that stage.
+I've used Pioneer SCSI 2 CD-ROM and DVD-ROM drives for testing, but any other vendor should work as long as they follow the SCSI 2 command set.

+If the device driver fails to open the default or configured SCSI device it will continue to handle IO requests, but will respond with a disc not present error.
+This is a fail safe to allow the CDTV environment to keep functioning, and not go into a reboot loop when it can't open cdtv.device.

-You'll also need to find a way of combining the audio output from the drive with the CDTV Paula sound if playing titles with CDDA audio.
+You'll also need to find a way of combining the audio output from the drive with the CDTV Paula sound if playing titles with CD audio.
 Although the CDTV schematics say CN26 is a CD audio interface, this is for audio control only.

 ## Building and testing
 This has been developed using [Bebbo's gcc toolchain](https://franke.ms/git/bebbo/amiga-gcc), and the VSCode IDE.